ryanolsonx/sublimetext-goodwolf-theme/README.md

 - Strings: they are bolded and in a higher-contrast color than the foreground.
 - Comments: they are a gravel gray color.
-- HTML/JSX tags and attributes: they have brown tones (to stick out more).
+- HTML tags and attributes: they have brown tones (to stick out more).
 - Markdown has highlighting.

 For everything else, there is no syntax highlighting.
 You're free!